VinPassed

 🏦If financing, your lender funds the vehicle — not the clerk of courts fees.
 Have cash ready for the title office within 30 days.
 Source: ORC §5739.01 et seq.; ORC §4505.06.

-When you buy from a private seller in Pennsylvania, Kentucky, Indiana, Michigan, or West Virginia, the seller collects no Ohio tax.
-Ohio's combined sales tax (5.75% state + your county rate) is due at the county clerk of courts when you transfer the title within 30 days.
-This is the same as buying from an in-state private seller — but cross-state buyers are often caught unprepared because the purchase and the tax bill happen at different times and places.
+When you buy from a private seller in Pennsylvania, Kentucky, Indiana, Michigan, or West Virginia, the seller collects no tax at all.
+You owe Ohio tax at your home county’s combined rate — the 5.75% state rate plus your county surcharge, which runs from about 6.5% to 8% depending on where you live — and you pay it at your county clerk of courts when you transfer the title within 30 days.
+It works the same as buying from an in-state private seller, but cross-state buyers are caught off guard more often because the purchase and the tax bill happen in different states, on different days.

 $2,000 vehicle$115–$160 OH tax (5.75%–8%)+ ~$15 title + ~$34–46 regBudget $165–220 at clerk